Last Updated on 2 months ago by Raj Kumar

 Well, the stock market is simple.
 Like in a normal market, you buy vegetables; in the stock market, you can not only buy stocks, you can sell them after you purchase.
 So to keep it simple, the stock market is a place where you can buy and sell stocks!

-3. How to start investing in share market?
+3. How to start investing in share market as Beginner?

 DMAT account is the account where you keep your shares.
 It gets opened with depository NSDL and CDSL.
 Your stockbroker will help you open one.
 You can have one or multiple DMAT accounts.
 It is identified as a unique 16 digit unique DP id.